iotaledger/iota.rs/documentation/docs/libraries/nodejs/references/interfaces/IClientOptions.md

 • `Optional` **ignoreNodeHealth**: `boolean`

-If node syncing is enabled
+If the node health status should be ignored

 ___